History of the School of Advanced Military Studies: The 21st century

 Although the first class comprised only 13 students, "subsequent classes over the next 16 years averaged 48."
 By the twentieth century, demand for SAMS graduates increased.
 By the year 2000, there were 57 students in the program; this would increase to 95 in the next four years.
 This was within the range of 36 to 120 that Wass de Czege predicted in 1983 would "assure quality" in the course.

-SAMS's "Jedi Knights" played a significant role in the Global War on Terror as well.
+SAMS's "Jedi Knights" played a significant role in the War on Terrorism / Iraq War as well.
 The United States Central Command requested SAMS graduates along with its "sister schools", the United States Air Force's School of Advanced Air and Aerospace Studies (SAAAS), as well as the United States Marine Corps's School of Advanced Warfighting (SAW).
 These planners participated in the preparations for the invasion of Iraq, as well as a "post-hostility plan for the occupation of Iraq".

-Again, SAMS graduates' efforts were not limited to major combat operations during the Global War on Terror.
-Its officers also deployed to Baton Rouge, Louisiana, to assist the military's Joint Task Force and the Federal Emergency Management Agency after Hurricane Katrina.
+Four years later, SAMS officers also deployed to Baton Rouge, Louisiana, to assist Joint Task Force Katrina and the Federal Emergency Management Agency after Hurricane Katrina.

 The school continued to morph to meet the demands of a changing world.
 An additional faculty expansion occurred in 2005–2006, and the Fellows' curriculum shifted further away from that of the AMSP program's.
 To meet an increasing demand, the 11th Director, Colonel Steve Banach, began a winter-start SAMS course in 2007.
 During this period, SAMS also "continued to serve the Army at war as a 'reach' asset", helping deployed headquarters plan operations and contingencies.

 On 30 August 2011 the school's offices and most of its seminars moved from Eisenhower Hall to the newly renovated Muir Hall at Fort Leavenworth.